julienduroure/gltf2-blender-importer/README.md

 # What will NOT work (for now, until I implement it)
 *  samplers in textures
-*  rigging stuff is experimental, but should work
+*  rigging stuff is experimental (depending on your file, you may have some problems in bone rotations, scaling, and something in locations.)
+Working on it!
 *  Camera data (currently only camera type and transforms)
 *  KHR_materials_pbrSpecularGlossiness extension
     *  alpha is not taken into account yet (WIP)